GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 #### The Environment

 To simulate the car navigation task an environment has been defined.
 Environment definition is similar to standard Gym environments.
 Important functions like step(),reset(),render() have been provided for ease of use.
-This way the training algorithm need not worry about car movement,visualization, reward generations etc. Model has to just query the environment for current state and based on that provide action to the environment.
-Environment in turn takes provided action and generates next state and also informs actor about reward for that step.
+This way the training algorithm need not worry about car movement,visualization, reward generations etc. Actor has to just query the environment for current state and based on that provide action to the environment.
+Environment in turn takes provided action and generates next state and also informs Actor about reward for that step.

 Some of the important components and utilities of the Environment are explained below.